 You can also set up Zendesk Support business rules to generate automatic email replies at each stage in the workflow, such as updating the ticket, solving the ticket, and so on.

-For more information about configuring your email channel, see Getting started with email in Zendesk Support.
+For more information about configuring your email channel, see Setting up your email in Zendesk.

 Your help center, which you create using Zendesk Guide, provides your end users with a complete self-service support solution that includes your knowledge base articles and several options for contacting you for support.

 Your help center includes a web form that your end users can use to submit a support request.
 Agents can also create tickets from the comments that are added to the articles and community posts in your help center.
 Replies from agents are added as comments.

 Your knowledge base articles can also be used by Web and mobile messaging in tandem with Answer Bot to automatically assist end users to locate the answers they need.
 Web messaging and the messaging Web Widget also embed your support solution into websites and mobile apps.

 For information about enabling Guide and setting up your help center, see Getting started with Guide.